YinJC/uk-tex-faq/FAQ-pdftexgraphics.md

----
-layout: page
-title: Imported graphics in PDFLaTeX
+# Imported graphics in PDFLaTeX
----

 PDFTeX itself has a rather wide range of formats that it can ''natively'' incorporate into its output PDF stream: